Cultural Recognition and Observances Calendar

 International Women’s Day (March 8): A global day recognizing the social, economic, cultural, and political achievements of women.
 Has grown into a worldwide celebration with a specific theme each year, choses to highlight particular goals related to gender equality and women’s empowerment.

-Ramadan (March 10-April 9): A month of fasting, reflection, prayer, and community observed by people of Muslim faith, considered the holiest month.
+Ramadan (Feb 28 – March 30): A month of fasting, reflection, prayer, and community observed by people of Muslim faith, considered the holiest month.
 Participating Muslims fast between dawn and sunset.
 The end of Ramadan is marked by Eid al-Fitr, a major festival.

 St. Patrick’s Day (March 17): Saint Patrick’s Day, or the Feast of Saint Patrick, is a cultural and religious to commemorate the traditional death date of Saint Patrick, the foremost patron saint of Ireland.
 A celebration of Irish culture and heritage.

-Eastern Orthodox Lent (March 18-May 4): Also known as Great Lent or the Great Fast, this period is the most important fasting season of the Eastern Orthodox Church, and lasts for 40 days before the feast of Pascha (Easter).
+Eastern Orthodox Lent (March 3 – April 20): Also known as Great Lent or the Great Fast, this period is the most important fasting season of the Eastern Orthodox Church, and lasts for 40 days before the feast of Pascha (Easter).

 Transgender Day of Visibility (March 31): An awareness day dedicated to celebrating the accomplishments of transgender, non-binary and gender nonconforming people while raising awareness of the work that still needs to be done to achieve trans justice and counteract stigma and discrimination.